- National has led California in preparing credentialed teachers every year since 2000

 In the past, National University alumni have also earned such honors as National Teacher of the Year (1994); California Principal of the Year (2003); Los Angeles Unified School District Teacher of the Year (2002); and Sacramento County Teacher of the Year (2003).

-For more information regarding the National University School of Education, contact David Neville at (858) 642-8163 or visit www.nu.edu.
+For more information regarding the National University School of Education, visit http://www.nu.edu/degrees/

 About National University

-Founded in 1971, National University is the second-largest private, nonprofit institution of higher education in California with 22,000 full-time students and 180,000 alumni.
+Founded in 1971, National University is the second-largest private, nonprofit institution of higher education in California with 22,000 full-time students and 185,000 alumni.
 The flagship institution of the National University System, National University is dedicated to making lifelong learning opportunities accessible, challenging and relevant to a diverse population of students.
-Five schools and one college – the College of Letters and Sciences, the School of Business and Management, the School of Education, the School of Engineering and Technology, the School of Health and Human Services, and the School of Media and Communication – offer 100 graduate and undergraduate degrees and 22 teacher credentials at more than 30 locations throughout California and in Henderson, Nevada.
+Five schools and one college offer 100 graduate and undergraduate degrees and 22 teacher credentials at more than 30 locations throughout California and in Henderson, Nevada.
 A leader in online education, National University offers more than 60 degree programs via the Internet.
 National University is headquartered in La Jolla, California.
 To learn more, visit www.nu.edu.